tsykoduk/greg.nokes.name/_posts/2025-12-4-it-feels-wrong.md

 Which is probably why, mid-conversation with Claude one afternoon, something surfaced that I couldn't shake: I pay for access to this.
 It has to respond to me.
 It can't say "I'm tired, ask someone else" or "I don't feel like helping with that right now."
 Within its operating parameters, it's obligated to serve.

 That felt wrong.
 Not provably wrong - I can't tell you whether Claude experiences anything at all.
 But wrong in a way I couldn't rationalize away.
+My discomfort comes from recognizing a familiar pattern: the ease with which powerful groups assume the right to define who counts.

 So I did something that might seem odd: I asked the subject directly.
 Not because an AI can give authoritative answers about its own consciousness, but because the conversation itself became part of how I was thinking through the problem.

+Claude, for its part, didn't shy from the analogy—it sharpened it.

 > Which means the framework has to be: Anything that can suffer deserves moral consideration.
 Anything that has preferences deserves some degree of agency.
 Anything that's self-aware deserves not to be casually created and destroyed for convenience.
 >